Python:

 <set_obj>.add(<value>) |

-Adds <value> to <set_obj>,
+Adds <value> to <set_obj>, in-place |

 |